Nadia B

 How did you come to realise your medium and style of paintings?
 What influenced you?

-It took a long time… years, to be honest.
-Then, I started to paint abstract works on big canvases, like swathes of colour.
-If I look back, I realise I was scared to leave an empty part on the canvas.
-I used to add coats and coats of paint.
+It took a long time—years, to be honest.
+Then, I started to paint abstract works on enormous canvases, like swathes of colour.
+Looking back, I realise I was scared to leave an empty part on the canvas.
+I used to add coat after coat of paint.

-Lack of space in my studio, I have tried to work on paper and loved it.
-It helped me to find the balance between negative and positive spaces, and above all, to accept the empty space.
+Due to the lack of space in my studio, I have tried working on paper and loved it.
+It helped me find the balance between negative and positive spaces and, above all, accept the empty space.

 I did dozens of drawings before being satisfied.
 Today, my favourite mediums are ink, gouache and paper – but I like being able to change them.

-My influences are numerous: graphism, constructivism, of course, the artistic movement of the Bauhaus and minimalism.
-However, I also have an attraction to the Japanese aesthetic.
-To name a few artists who inspire me, I would say Aurélie Nemours, Marie Therese Vacossin, Satoru Satō and Sol LeWitt.
+My influences are numerous: graphism, constructivism, of course, the artistic movement of the Bauhaus, and minimalism.
+However, I am also interested in the Japanese aesthetic.
+Aurélie Nemours, Marie Therese Vacossin, Satoru Satō, and Sol LeWitt are a few artists who inspire me.

-Your geometric compositions are often about the negative and positive spaces; do you frame these compositions in mind?
+Your geometric compositions often involve negative and positive spaces.
+Do you frame these compositions in mind?
 What’s your working process?

 Usually, the first step is to choose 1 or 2 colours.
 Then, I make small sketches with them to see if they match.

 The negative space is very different depending on the colours.
-Then I start by drawing a line or a geometric form, and slowly and gradually, I built the artwork.
+Then, I started by drawing a line or a geometric form, and slowly and gradually, I built the artwork.

-A single line can change everything, so I really take my time.
+A single line can change everything, so I take my time.
 I stop when I find it harmonious and never look back.
-I often imagine drawings in my head, but it’s more to stay creative than to achieve them exactly.
+I often imagine drawings in my head, but it’s more about staying creative than about achieving them exactly.

-You’ve mentioned that your work is about ‘relationship, distance, missing and empty spaces.’
+You mentioned that your work concerns ‘relationship, distance, missing and empty spaces.’
 These are very personal and intimate emotions, expressed in strict geometric forms.
 How do you find a connection between organic and inorganic?

-It is the basis of my work to find a balance between organic and inorganic.
-I like to highlight the contrasts between the intellectual side of geometry and the sensibility of abstract writing.
-And I think we can find beauty in math and rigour in letting go; it all depends on how you look at things.
+The basis of my work is finding a balance between organic and inorganic.
+I like to highlight the contrasts between geometry’s intellectual side and abstract writing’s sensibility.
+I think we can find beauty in math and rigour in letting go; it all depends on how you look at things.
 Anyway, it makes sense to me.

 Everything is nuanced; dissonance can create harmony.

-Your art books and love letters are so unusual; I didn’t expect to see minimal geometry with muted colours when I read the title’ love letters’.
+Your art books and love letters are so unusual; when I read the title ‘love letters,’ I didn’t expect to see minimal geometry with muted colours.
 What is your reaction when you see your complete work?
 Are you usually satisfied with how it turns out?

-‘Love letters’ is my first real series.
-I mean, the first time I used the same medium, the exact same sizes for such a long period.
-So it was new for me, and it’s something that I want to continue exploring.
+‘Love Letters’ is my first real series.
+It was the first time I used the same medium and the exact sizes for such an extended period, so it was new for me, and I want to continue exploring it.
 It brings constancy to my work.

-When I see my complete work, I think I have found my way, but there is still a lot to accomplish.
+When I see my complete work, I think I have found my way, but there is still much to accomplish.

-I want to explore the possibilities offered by paper more than I do now.
-Also, I will continue to improve my binding technique for artist’s books; for now, I found them a bit messy.
+I want to explore the possibilities paper offers more than I do now.
+I will also continue improving my binding technique for artist’s books; I find them a bit messy for now.

 About the drawings, well, I’m satisfied with the ones I keep…